 This is by far the most common type of performance support out there.
 Job aids typically focus on one specific task that employees need to perform, and it walks them through the steps.

 The job aid could walk employees through completing a form with tips pointing out important information.
-Or it could be how they can request time off in their company time clock system.
+It could also explain how they can request time off in their company time clock system.

 We’ve designed job aids that span the spectrum of difficulty, from logging into a company system to creating a weekly project status report in ServiceNow.
-ServiceNow is just one system for which we’ve built custom company software training.
+ServiceNow is just one system we’ve built custom company software training for.

-Job aids can be one page long, or they can be 15.
+Job aids can be one page long or 15.
 While it’s ideal that they aren’t 15 pages, sometimes that’s still more helpful than a video, course, or digging the information up in a user guide or manual.

 We prefer to keep our job aids to no more than five pages, but we realize that’s not always realistic.
 It’s all about striking the perfect balance of being helpful quickly while keeping it simple.